 Employees with the symptoms identified above are expected to stay at their residence and may not come to campus.
-Employees should notify their supervisor and/or HR, should seek medical care and COVID-19 testing from their regular health care provider or public health authority, and are expected to comply with the COVID-19 Monitoring, Isolation and Quarantine Plan for Lewis & Clark Employees, Academic Year 2020-21.
+Employees should notify their supervisor and/or HR, should seek medical advice from their regular health care provider or public health authority, and are expected to comply with the COVID-19 Monitoring, Isolation and Quarantine Plan for Lewis & Clark Employees, Academic Year 2020-21.

 Consistent with executive orders from Oregon Governor Kate Brown JD ’85, face coverings are required whenever indoors (other than in private areas of your residence hall or when alone in your own single-occupancy office) and in all areas—indoors or outdoors—where social distancing is difficult to maintain.
 Face coverings are required in classrooms, meeting rooms and the dining hall.
 Face coverings can be removed while eating or drinking.
 Cloth face masks are the preferred type of face covering.
 However, face shields can be used either (a) as a supplement to a face mask; or (b) when a face mask cannot be worn for equity or accessibility reasons.
 Use of a face shield alone should only be done on a very limited basis.
 Wearing a face shield alone without a mask or face covering increases the potential for transmission of viruses to those in the same room as the individual without the mask or face covering.
 It is recommended that wearing a face shield alone be limited to situations when wearing a mask or face covering is not feasible, such as: (a) when a person has a medical condition that prevents them from wearing a mask or face covering; (b) when people need to see mouth and tongue motions in order to communicate (e.g., for communicating with children in certain developmental stages or people with hearing impairments); or (c) when an individual is speaking to an audience for a short period of time and clear communication is otherwise not possible.

 The College will provide two reusable cloth face masks to all students, staff and faculty.
 Please review this short video from the World Health Organization about the proper use of cloth face masks.